 Have you received an IP complaint & know your products are infringing?

 There’s many ways we could resolve IP complaints.
 We’re experienced in resolving various kinds of intellectual property complaints on Amazon.
-Feel free to give us a call if you have these types of issues.
+Feel free to give us a call if you have a need for an Amazon infringement appeal.

 If you've received an IP complaint & know your products are infringing, it doesn’t mean you can’t sell the product anymore.
 We have a couple of ways to resolve such infringements with rights owners: